apache/activemq-website/src/_layouts/5x_release.md

 {% endunless %}
 {% if isCurrentRelease and page.version contains "5.16." %}
 <div class="alert alert-warning">
   NOTE: This is the last planned 5.16.x release.
-Users should upgrade to the current 5.17.x stream for ongoing releases.
+As first announced in May 2022, users should upgrade for ongoing releases.
 See the <a href="{{site.baseurl}}/components/classic/download" class="alert-link">download page</a>.
 </div>
 {% endif %}